Michael James Freedman

 This is a small painting with a lot of heart.

-The actual work is 7" x 10" and it's a study that I may develop into a larger painting.
+The work is 7" x 10" and it's a study that I may develop into a larger painting.
 I really think the looseness of the study fits nicely with the subject matter.
+It's a one-of-a-kind original signed on the back.